suxinde2009/soundhelix/soundhelix/doc/README-BASICS.txt

 Patterns
 --------

-Like sequences, patterns are sequence of notes and pauses for one voice.
+Like sequences, patterns are sequences of notes and pauses for one voice.
 However, patterns are often used repetitively to create a sequence.
 While applying a pattern to create a sequence, often the pattern's notes are transposed according to the current chord.
 Therefore, patterns usually don't use pitches directly, but offsets in a chord table, which are then converted to pitches when a sequence is created.
 Additionally, patterns may contain wildcard characters, which may have a special meaning.
+Patterns are created by PatternEngines.

 Track